objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ```

-Now we append a svg rectangle for our barscore 'bar', svg text elements for a screen name and a barscore label and 2 svg circles creating the frame for the player picture.
+Now we append a svg rectangle for our barscore 'bar'.

 ```javascript

 		// the bar
 		bar.append("rect")
 			.attr("width", function(d) {